Mark Kovnatskiy is a widely traveled and highly acclaimed violinist, composer, lecturer and expert in Yiddish dances based in Hamburg, Germany.

 His teachers were many famous Yiddish musicians from all over the world, such as Stas Rayko, Michael Alpert, Merlin Shepherd, Steven Greenman, Christian Dawid, Frank London, Deborah Strauss, a Lautari violinist Marin Bunea and many others, but it was Alan Bern who had the greatest influence on Mark’s personality, style, and creativity.

-As part of various projects, in total, Mark participated in the recording of ten CDs.
+As part of various projects, in total, Mark participated in the recording of more than ten CDs.

 2009-2016 Mark also was the artistic director of the international Yiddish Fest Moscow.